-- In a small saucepan, over medium high heat, scald the 1 cup of milk.
-To scald milk, heat it until nearly boiling then remove from the heat.
+- In a small saucepan, over medium-high heat, scald the 1 cup of milk.
+To scald milk, heat it until nearly boiling, then remove from the heat.
 Pour the scalded milk over the contents of the mixing bowl.
 Allow to cool down to a warm but not hot temperature (a bit warmer than a baby’s bath water).

 - Pour the foamy yeast, 2 eggs, and 2 cups of flour into the mixing bowl with the warm milk mixture.

-- Mix on low just to get everything mixed together, then beat at a medium high speed for 5 minutes.
+- Mix on low just to get everything mixed together, then beat at a medium-high speed for 5 minutes.
 Don’t skimp on the time.
 You need to beat the batter for 5 minutes.

 - Following 5 minutes of beating, add 1 ½ cups more flour and mix just until incorporated.

 - Picture 12 is what your batter/dough should look like.
 This particular kind of roll is called a batter roll or batter bread.
-Meaning it is not going to come together in a ball like typical doughs.
+Meaning it is not going to come together in a ball like typical dough.
 It will be sticky and gooey.

-- Remove the paddle attachment and cover the bowl with a clean kitchen towel not plastic wrap.
+- Remove the paddle attachment and cover the bowl with a clean kitchen towel, not plastic wrap.

 - Let the dough rise until doubled.
 This should take an hour to an hour and a half.

-- While the dough is rising for a second time make the cream cheese filling by beating the room temperature cream cheese, softened butter, sugar, and vanilla together.
+- While the dough is rising for a second time, make the cream cheese filling by beating the room-temperature cream cheese, softened butter, sugar, and vanilla together.

-- Also prepare a 9×13 baking dish by spraying it with non-stick cooking spray.
+- Also, prepare a 9×13 baking dish by spraying it with non-stick cooking spray.

 - Dump the risen dough onto a generously floured surface.
-Gently knead the dough with a little flour just enough that it is not terribly sticky.
+Gently knead the dough with a little flour, just enough that it is not terribly sticky.
 Do not add a ton of flour.
 You really only need a bit.
-This dough should not toughen up and be a stiff dough like regular bread dough.
+This dough should not toughen up and be stiff dough like regular bread dough.

-- Roll the dough out with the help of a rolling pin into roughly a 20 x 14 inch rectangle on a floured surface.
+- Roll the dough out with the help of a rolling pin into roughly a 20 x 14-inch rectangle on a floured surface.

-- Spread the cream cheese filling on the rolled out dough.
+- Spread the cream cheese filling on the rolled-out dough.

-- Sprinkle the cornstarch coated raspberries across the cream cheese filling and roll up the dough jelly roll style starting with the long side.
+- Sprinkle the cornstarch-coated raspberries across the cream cheese filling and roll up the dough jelly-roll style, starting with the long side.

 - Place the slices in a greased 9x13 baking dish.
 Cover and let rise in a warm place for 30 minutes.
 These won't double in size.
 The frozen raspberries will slow the rising down a bit.